 Award recipients will perform research during the summer, and will participate in summer and academic year activities of the Freshman Summer Research Fellowship program, including journal clubs, seminars, symposia and dinners.

 Eligibility and Application

-Applications should include the following:
+Applications should include the following materials for summer 2017: